Marmalade-NG/marmalade-ng/doc/source/policy-collection.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 *collection-id* ``string`` *→* ``[string]``

-List all token IDs belonging to a collection.
+List all token-ids belonging to a collection.

 Tokens are sorted by rank.